 Moving to Massachusetts in 1995, I earned an M.A. in professional writing from UMass Dartmouth and spent a few brief, misguided years bumping around the high-tech industry, writing HTML in badly lit cubicles.
 One of my favorite movies is 1999's "Office Space."
 The character Peter Gibbons pretty much summed up my corporate career when he said, "So I was sitting in my cubicle today, and I realized, ever since I started working, every single day of my life has been worse than the day before it..."

 To put it mildly: I was bored.
 And, well, kind of lost.
 And depressed.
 A therapeutic massage for my 27th birthday led me to enroll at the Muscular Therapy Institute in Cambridge, Mass.
 In one of my early classes, I looked around and saw my fellow classmates working wordlessly and ardently on each other's trapezius, rhomboid and levator scapula muscles, and realized I was at last participating in something beautiful, something that could bring meaning and sense to the world and make a difference in other people's lives.
-I knew I was on the way to recovery.
+I knew I had found my calling.

 I graduated in 2000, and promptly moved to Maine, a state that held endless romantic notions for me.
 Eighteen winters later (no romantic notions left!)
 I am still living in Maine, by the grace of God, and I am humbled and grateful for what I've learned here.
 In July 2011, I finished my oncology massage training.
 I have also studied with David Lauterstein and his Deep Massage technique.